bobbyrahmanda13/udemy-nuxt-project/README.md

-# Collectoin Nuxt Project from Udemy
+# Collection Nuxt Project from Udemy